Motion made, and Question proposed, That this House do now adjourn.—(Leo Docherty.)

 When public opinion on the return of the marbles has been tested, there has been consistent support for returning them to Greece.
 The most recent opinion poll by YouGov showed that more people in Britain favoured the return of the marbles than opposed it—by a margin of 37% to 23%.
 Proponents of the reunification of the marbles have rightly pointed out that there is a moral case for their return.
 In an Intelligence Squared television debate, which is available on YouTube for any hon.
 Members interested in the subject, both sides of the debate acknowledged that the circumstances in which the Elgin marbles were returned to Greece would be emblematic of Britain’s status in the world.

 This is ever so slightly tangential, but my hon.
 Friend mentioned Intelligence Squared, and it famously hosted a debate between Professor Mary Beard and the man who is now Prime Minister.
-Is she as perturbed as I am, given the important role that the British Museum has in this debate, by reports at the weekend that the Government are trying to keep Professor Beard off the board of the British Museum, perhaps because of her remain views?
+Is my hon.
+Friend as perturbed as I am, given the important role that the British Museum has in this debate, by reports at the weekend that the Government are trying to keep Professor Beard off the board of the British Museum, perhaps because of her remain views?
 Does she agree that the Minister might want to respond to that in her closing remarks?

 It is very disappointing to hear of the treatment of Professor Mary Beard.
 It reveals a crucial flaw in the argument against the return of the marbles, but it would be entirely within the UK Government’s power to appoint trustees who supported repatriation.
 However, I understand that the British Museum is going to take matters into its own hands and appoint her anyway.